kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	C. Intertrochanteric fractures are usually fixed using a dynamic hip screw - T
 	D. Intracapsular fractures can result in avascular necrosis of the femoral head - T
 	E. Femoral nerve injury is common

-#### Answer: E. Femoral nerve injury is common - ?
+#### Answer: E. Femoral nerve injury is common - TRUE
+- Fractured neck of femur is unfortunately a common injury in the elderly and mortality is in the region of 30% at 6 months.
+Patients usually present with a history of a fall and then inability to weight-bear on the affected side.
+On inspection the affected leg is shortened and externally rotated.
+The way in which fractured neck of femur is managed is dictated by the blood supply to the femoral head.
+A significant amount of the blood supply comes from the retinacular vessels, which pass proximally within the joint capsule.
+These vessels are therefore disrupted in intracapsular (subcapital) fractures.
+Undisplaced subcapital fractures have a good chance of maintaining the blood supply as there is minimal disruption of the capsule.
+They can generally be treated with insertion of cannulated screws.
+If they are displaced (ie Garden III and IV), there is a high risk of developing avascular necrosis of the femoral head and so hemiarthroplasty is the preferred management.

 ### Q108
-The following viruses are NOT known to be carcinogenic:
+The following viruses are NOT known to be _carcinogenic_:

 	A. Epstein–Barr virus - F
 	B. Hepatitis B - F
 	C. Human immunodeficiency virus (HIV) - F
 	D. Hepatitis A
 	E. Human papilloma virus (HPV) - F

-#### Answer: D. Hepatitis A - ?
+#### Answer: D. Hepatitis A - TRUE
+- Epstein–Barr virus is linked to B-cell lymphoma, Hodgkin’s lymphoma and nasopharyngeal carcinoma
+- Hepatitis B and C are linked to hepatocellular carcinoma (HCC), but no link has been shown to Hepatitis A
+- HIV is linked to leukaemia, lymphoma and Kaposi's sarcoma
+- HPV is linked to cervical cancer

 ### Q109
 Swan–Ganz catheters CANNOT be used to _directly_ measure: